valentina-s/SQL_tutorial/lessonPlan.md

     * learn to work with two tables
       * identify a common key on which to join the tables
       * do preprocessing to match the keys
+* _Method_:
+   * go through steps in [Exercise 3](Exercise3.md) with instructors' help

+* _Challenges_:
+   * Census Tract column names do not have the same title
+   * The Census Tract values in the crime table are more refined than in the census table
+   * division of integer gives zero

 #### Geospatial Lecture: 20 minutes
 * _Content_: